danielabar/meblog/src/markdown/gatsby-unit-testing.md

 ### Temp Outline

-- simplest possible - footer, just snapshot
-- how to run tests
 - slightly more complex - alllink, passed in prop to control margintop, use datatestid to verify
-- more complicated - header component uses customer useViewport hook to determine whether to render regular nav or responsive nav
 - component with children props - Layout - test with arbitrary content in between header and footer
+- more complicated: mock dependency on custom hook - header component uses customer useViewport hook to determine whether to render regular nav or responsive nav
 - user interaction: entering text (search-input.spec.js) - watch out: don't use key events from `@testing-library/react` as they don't fully mimic real browser behaviour, instead use `type` method from `"@testing-library/user-event"`.
 Also notice special control character `{enter}`, see https://testing-library.com/docs/ecosystem-user-event/#special-characters for all of them
 - SEO - component that generates meta tags using `react-helmet` for social sharing, static query is mocked.
 Meta tags not query-able on screen object from react testing library so instead will use `Helmet.peek`
+- business logic: pagination component - given props of prev/next page and is first/last - verify prev/next links enabled/disabled accordingly.
+- template to list paginated lists of articles - blog-list.spec.js, verify pagination links are pointing to correct pages
 - Optional wrap test commands with Makefile - test and exit, test watch, test with coverage, test clean (clean jest cache).
 Convenient if you work on multiple projects in different languages/tech stacks.
 Rather than having to remember various build commands, make is universally available on *nix systems so it can be consistent, eg: every project can have a `make test` command.
 - Run tests on CI - probably getting too long here - link to next post if this is enough content to generate another post?